In this article, we are going to cover Important ASP.NET Core interview questions and answers, which will help you to pass your next job interview.

 });

-We can create custom Middleware and can use multiple middlewares in ASP.Net Core application.
+We can create custom Middleware and can use multiple middleware in ASP.Net Core application.

 34. How to use Custom Middleware in ASP.Net Core application?

-One or multiple Middleware can be used in .Net Core application.
+One or multiple Middleware can be used in the .Net Core application.

 We can write custom Middleware using, Use() or Run() extension methods.